Information for parents and carers

 If your child is in education and is looking for careers advice, you should speak to the school, college or university concerned first.
 (Schools have a legal responsibility to ensure all students in years 8 to 13 are provided with careers guidance.)

-If your child is not in education and is looking for careers advice, please contact us.
+If your child is not in education, employment or training (NEET), please contact us.
 You can phone, email or drop into to the Young Workpath centre.
 We are open Monday-Friday 9am-5pm.
 Our careers advisers can help you find the right path.
 Our brokerage and tracking advisers can support with finding and applying for work and training.

 Resources for parents/carers